arashabbac/EasyResult/README.md

   ```

   2. Use ExceptionService<br/>
-     In order to use this way, you have to write a middlware as code below:
+     In order to use this way, you have to write a middleware as code below:

   ```
   public static void AddExceptions(IApplicationBuilder app)